 - Be sure to drink plenty of water to stay hydrated, and avoid sugary drinks as much as possible.

-We all know regular exercise, even mild exercise, is good for body, mind, and spirit.
+We all know regular exercise, even mild exercise, is good for the body, mind and spirit.
 It’s not unusual for the holidays to get so busy that we stray from our usual routines.
-The new year is a great time to re-engage in regular activities such as walking, swimming and golfing.
-These are all activities that balance the four components of well-rounded fitness: endurance, strength, balance, and flexibility.
+The new year is a great time to re-engage in regular activities such as walking, swimming, and golfing, or starting a completely new exercise.
+These are all activities that balance the four components of well-rounded fitness: endurance, strength, balance and flexibility.
 The National Institutes of Health (NIH) especially recommends this approach for seniors.

 While diet and exercise are important to overall health and wellness, so is staying active socially and keeping up with activities or hobbies that you enjoy.
 The new year is a perfect time to make a regular “date” for lunch or a movie with friends or family members.
-It’s also a great time to explore something new — like taking a community ed class in something that’s always interested you.
-Or perhaps there’s a hobby you haven’t had time to pay much attention to through the holidays — now’s the time to renew your interest.
+It’s also a great time to explore something new such as taking a community ed class in something that’s always interested you.